A Guide to CDL Training for Veterans

 Non-Traditional Career – After spending years in the military, transitioning to a job behind a desk can seem like a dismal fate.
 However, truck driving is far from this nine-to-five lifestyle.
 You’re able to travel the country every day while doing hands-on work.
 Plus, when traveling through states, you could connect with out-of-state family and friends you may have moved away from during your military career.
 Even better, as long as you’re getting the load to its destination on time and you’re communicating with your driver manager, you’re free to make many of your own decisions about when to drive and how to get there.

 Veteran Advantages – There are several programs that assist veterans during their transition into a trucking career.
 These programs include advantages like tuition assistance, housing allowances, on-the-job training, and more.
-Through Melton’s nationally recognized VA Apprenticeship and OJT program, veterans and military members have the opportunity to use their GI Bill® benefits while enrolled in our on-the-job flatbed training program.
+With Melton’s CDL training for veterans, former military members have the opportunity to use their GI Bill® benefits while enrolled in our on-the-job flatbed training program.
 Melton also works with veteran organizations such as Troops into Transportation, a program that makes it easier for veterans to get started with CDL training and get hired faster by companies who value the experience and work ethic of veterans.

 Interview with a Veteran Driver

 We reached out to veteran truck driver Ash S. to discuss his journey with Melton.
-Ash served over 20 years in the U.S. Marine Corps before retiring and completing his Melton orientation in November of 2022.
+Ash served over 20 years in the U.S. Marine Corps before retiring and completing our pre-employment evaluation in November of 2022.
 Since then, he has risen to become one of our top performing drivers and received our Rookie of the Month award this past February.